kwannieng/README-Generator/README.md

   - [Questions](#questions)

   ## Description
-  An application to help user create a README file for their project.
+  This is an application to help user create a README file for their project.

   ## Installation
   npm i